Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Detailed description

-The natural monument Seitenstein, at an elevation of 496.5 m above sea level, is located in the district of Hellenhahn-Schellenberg.
+The natural monument Seitenstein, at 496.5 m above sea level, is located in the district of Hellenhahn-Schellenberg.
 It is a basalt formation approximately 25 m high, with a circumference of around 200 m.

 Currently, for safety reasons, the Seitenstein cannot be admired or climbed up close.
-However, the WesterwaldSteig and local hiking trails provide a safe view of the natural monument.
+However, the WesterwaldSteig and the local hiking trails provide a safe view of the natural monument, and a photo frame is conveniently placed.

-The Seitenstein surpasses the size and dimensions of the two Wolfstones in the district of Bad Marienberg.
-An inner and an outer ring wall surround the Seitenstein, whose contours can still be clearly seen on the western side.
-The exact significance of the two ring walls is not known, but it is believed that it was a Celtic sacred site.
+The Seitenstein surpasses the two Wolfsteine in the district of Bad Marienberg in size and dimensions.
+An inner and an outer ring wall surround the Seitenstein, the contours of which are still clearly visible on the western side.
+The exact significance of the two ring walls is not well known.
+However, it is believed that this was a Celtic cult site.

-According to a legend, dwarfs once lived at the Seitenstein.
-A citizen from Pottum named Hans Doll passed by the Seitenstein on his way to Rennerod.
-The dwarfs had just displayed their treasures of gold, silver, and gemstones in the sunlight, sparkling and shining.
-A voice then called out: “Hans Doll, Hans Doll, fill your hands and pockets!”.
-Considering the great treasures and his small pocket, he ran home as fast as he could and returned with a large sack.
-However, when he came back to the Seitenstein, the dwarfs and all their treasures had disappeared, and he was left empty-handed.
+According to a legend, dwarves used to dwell at the Seitenstein.
+A citizen from Pottum named Hans Doll once passed by the Seitenstein on his way to Rennerod.
+The dwarves had just spread their treasures of gold, silver, and precious stones in the sunlight, glittering and sparkling.
+Then a voice called out: “Hans Doll, Hans Doll, fill your hands and pockets!”.
+Considering the vast treasures and his small pocket, he ran as fast as he could back home and returned with a large sack.
+However, when he got back to the Seitenstein, the dwarves and all their treasures had disappeared, and he stood there with empty hands.

 Contact and directions